softwarereliabilitylab/TodoApp-For-Microservices/Readme.md

 **$DOCKER_REGISTRY needs to be changed to your Docker Registry, and $DEPLOY_NAMESPACE to your deploy namespace.**

 If you use the default namespace, `-n $DEPLOY_NAMESPACE` is optional.

+If you are using a local Docker Registry such as Minikube, `SKAFFOLD_DEFAULT_REPO=$DOCKER_REGISTRY` is not necessary.

 After deployment, it can be accessed on Server IP:31000 using the node port.